sidratulpunno/Fire-Fighting-Rescuers-Eye-bot/README.md

 device, where a machine learning algorithm processes the data and detects the fire regions in the images.
 B. Monitoring Mode
-This mode is activated when the robot needs to find and help the injured people in the disaster area.
+This mode is activated when the robot needs to find the injured people in the disaster area.
 We use a Bluetooth module (HC 06) to communicate with the robot and control its movement through our input.
 The robot also uses the ESP 32 cam module to take pictures of its surroundings and compare them with a database of human faces.
 If the robot finds a match, it means that it has found a person.
-The robot then takes a photo of the person and uploads it to Google Drive, where we can access it and provide assistance.
+The robot then takes a photo of the person and uploads it to Google Drive, where users can access it and provide assistance.
 If the robot does not find a match, it means that there is no person in that area.
 The robot then continues to move forward and search for other people.